durban/choam/README.md

     https://www.cl.cam.ac.uk/research/srg/netos/papers/2002-casn.pdf) (an earlier version used this
     algorithm)
-  - [Efficient Multi-word Compare and Swap]( https://arxiv.org/pdf/2008.02527.pdf) (`MCAS.EMCAS` implements a variant of this algorithm)
+  - [Efficient Multi-word Compare and Swap]( https://arxiv.org/pdf/2008.02527.pdf) (`MCAS.EMCAS` implements a variant of this algorithm; this is the default algorithm on the JVM)
   - A simple, non-lock-free algorithm from the Reagents paper (see above) is implemented as `MCAS.SpinLockMCAS`
 - Software transactional memory (STM)